elastic/integrations/dev/import-beats/README.md

 well in the concept of integrations, so all documentation pages need to be adjusted.

 Every integration may have a doc template defined, so that the script can pick it up while building packages.
-The template can refer to functions, e.g. to render a table with fields used by a dataStream.
+The template can refer to functions, e.g. to render a table with fields used by a data stream.

 ##### Ingest pipelines